maziexylyn/CS401_VideoGameRentals/README.md

 Avin - Classes / Objects (making sure all the object content is correct) / assistant project manager (helping make sure the schedule and roadmap is correct and feasible)

-Yu - Database / assistance with front end and back end -> all-around code management
+Yew - Database / assistance with front end and back end -> all-around code management